luukburger/architecture-styles/README.md

 ### Brief theory

-- **Layered architecture** organizes the application as a series of levels: presentation → application/use case → infrastructure.
+- **Layered architecture** organizes the application as a series of levels: presentation → application → infrastructure.
 Each layer calls the next one down.
-- **Hexagonal architecture** (ports and adapters) puts the business core at the center and defines explicit boundary contracts.
-The core depends on abstract ports, and concrete adapters plug into those ports.
+- **Hexagonal architecture** (ports and adapters) puts the application at the center and defines interfaces (ports) at the boundaries of the application.
+Presentation and infrastructure then plug into these interfaces as adapters.

 ### Visual comparison